 Principles of layered architecture

-Layered architecture is an architectural model that divides a mobile application into a series of layers, with each layer providing services to the layer above.
+Layered architecture is an architectural pattern that divides a mobile application into a series of layers, with each layer providing services to the layer above.
 This promotes better organization and a clear separation of concerns.

 Advantages of layered architecture